iluvjava/Maths/AMATH 581/Adam B.M.md

 Where $y$ could be a vector

-Conside solving the problem with intergrations like:
+Consider solving the problem with intergrations like:

 $$
 y'(s) = \frac{d}{dt}\int_{t_0}^s f(t, y(t))dt